Sara R. Ehrmann

-Sara R. Ehrmann (June 14, 1895 – March 18, 1993) was a Boston civic leader who fought against capital punishment both city- and nationwide.
+Sara Rosenfeld Ehrmann (born Sara Emilie Rosenfeld, June 14, 1895 – March 18, 1993) was a Boston civic leader who fought against capital punishment both city and nationwide.
 Best known for her work establishing the 1951 "Mercy Law" in Massachusetts, which allowed juries to opt out of the death penalty on first-degree murder cases, Ehrmann was an influential leader of the Massachusetts Council for the Abolition of the Death Penalty (1928–1969) and the American League to Abolish Capital Punishment (1949–1969).
 She launched her career as a direct response to the internationally controversial Sacco and Vanzetti case, which her husband worked on as an assistant defense councilman.

 Ehrmann's activism spread to other areas; she was a national membership chairman of the American Jewish Committee, the first president of the League of Women Voters, and a member of the United Prison Association and the Friends of Framingham Reformatory.

 Early years

-Sara R. Ehrmann was born Sara Emilie Rosenfeld in Bowling Green, Kentucky.
-She was the daughter of Helen Emelie Rosenfeld and businessman Abe Rosenfeld.
+Ehrmann was born in Bowling Green, Kentucky, the daughter of Helen Emelie Rosenfeld and businessman Abe Rosenfeld.

-In 1917 Sara married Herbert B. Ehrmann, attorney and founder of the Greater Boston Chapter of the American Jewish Committee.
-Herbert Ehrmann was an assistant defense councilman for the Sacco and Vanzetti trial, and both he and his wife were very active in civic affairs and the Jewish community.
+In 1917 she married Herbert B. Ehrmann, an attorney and founder of the Greater Boston Chapter of the American Jewish Committee.
+He was an assistant defense councilman for the Sacco and Vanzetti trial, and both he and his wife were very active in civic affairs and the Jewish community.